Fabio Wardley

 Fabio Wardley (born 18 December 1994) is a British professional boxer.
-He has held the World Boxing Organisation (WBO) heavyweight title since November 2025.
-He has also held the World Boxing Association (WBA) interim heavyweight title since June 2025.
+He held the World Boxing Organization (WBO) heavyweight title from 2025 to May 2026.
+He also held the World Boxing Association (WBA) interim heavyweight title in 2025.
 At regional level, he has held multiple heavyweight championships, including the British and Commonwealth titles between 2022 and 2025.

+In 2025, Wardley swept British Fighter of the Year honours from ESPN, Boxing News, and British Boxing News, with his knockout of Justis Huni also earning Knockout of the Year recognition from each outlet.

+Early life

+Wardley was raised by his mother, a single parent.
+Prior to boxing, he worked as a recruitment consultant and played football on the weekends.

+Wardley began boxing at the late age of 21, going on to compete in four white-collar boxing shows, winning all of them by knockout.
+He had no amateur experience before turning professional.

 Professional career

 Early career

-Wardley is managed by Dillian Whyte and trained by Ben Davidson He has won 20 of his 21 professional fights, with 19 of them by way of knockout.
+Wardley turned professional in 2017 at the age of 22, having signed with Mervyn Turner's Shamrock Boxing Promotions.
+In his first bout he defeated Jakob Wojcik by decision at York Hall.
+In November 2018, with a 4–0 record and 3 consecutive first round knockouts, Wardley left Shamrock Promotions and signed with fellow British heavyweight and sparring partner Dillian Whyte, who became his manager.

 He claimed the vacant English heavyweight title when he beat Simon Vallily by third-round knockout on 1 August 2020.

 British and Commonwealth champion

 Wardley vs. Gorman

 Wardley won the British heavyweight title on 26 November 2022 by forcing a corner stoppage in the third round against Nathan Gorman.

 Wardley vs. Adeleye

-On 28 October 2023, Wardley fought David Adeleye on the undercard of the Tyson Fury vs. Francis Ngannou contest in Saudi Arabia with the vacant Commonwealth heavyweight title, Wardley’s British championship and Adeleye’s WBO European heavyweight belt and WBA Intercontinental Heavyweight Title all up for grabs.
+On 28 October 2023, Wardley fought David Adeleye on the undercard of the Tyson Fury vs. Francis Ngannou contest in Saudi Arabia with the vacant Commonwealth heavyweight title, Wardley's British championship and Adeleye's WBO European heavyweight belt and WBA intercontinental heavyweight title all up for grabs.
 Wardley won the fight via TKO in the seventh round.